 Skip to main content

-Create Signatures
+Create Qualified Electronic Signatures

 This tutorial explains how to create Qualified Electronic Signatures and Seals (QES) with an SKA key stored in a Primus HSM.
 Smart Key Attributes (SKA) act as the Signature Activation Module (SAM), authorizing the use of the SKA key for signing.